tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * How many smart investments did Harold make compared to risky investments?
 How many did you make?

-    **Answer:** Out of his ten investments, Harold only made four smart investments.
+    **Answer:** Out of his ten investments, Harold made six smart investments.
 Out of the students' six investments, three of them were smart investments.

-* Which cryptos were the smartest investments?
+* Which three cryptos were the smartest investments?

-    **Answer:** DOGE, TRON, and XML were the smartest crypto investments.
+    **Answer:** ZIL, XRP and DOGE were the smartest crypto investments.

 For the challenge section, the first step is to compute the annualized standard deviation for each portfolio.